• States

 This national park is home to hikes, freshwater springs, caves, and the historic Alley Mill.

 Once upon a time, the bright red Alley Mill was used to transform wheat into flour.
-As the years passed, this building then became a sort of community center before it became part of this national park.
+As the years passed, this building became a community center and then part of this national park.

-And Ozark National Scenic Riverway is of course a perfect place for an array of watersports, including boating, canoeing, swimming, and fishing.
+And Ozark National Scenic Riverway is a perfect place for watersports, including boating, canoeing, swimming, and fishing.

 Saint Croix National Scenic Riverway, Wisconsin